Navy Federal Credit Union nRewards® Secured Card

 Keep in mind that only credit union members can apply for this card.
 Eligibility is restricted to those who serve or have served in the military or are an immediate family member of someone in the military.
 If you meet that criteria, the nRewards card is an outstanding choice for a secured credit card.

 Like most other secured credit cards, the Navy Federal nRewards Secured credit card does not come with a welcome offer.
 This is to be expected on a secured credit card, but there are other options available that do have welcome offers.
-The Discover it® Secured Credit Card is one option that offers a Cashback Match™ for all rewards earned from spending in the first year.
+The Discover it® Secured Credit Card is one option that offers a Cashback Match™ for all rewards earned at the end of your first year.

-However, the Discover it Secured is a bit of an outlier in the secured cards landscape.
+However, the Discover it® Secured Credit Card is a bit of an outlier in the secured cards landscape.
 That the nRewards Secured card doesn’t have one should not come as a surprise.

 Unlike many other secured credit cards, the nRewards Secured earns rewards for every new purchase you make with the card.
 Secured cards are recognized as tools to establish and build back your credit, so it is never an expectation that they provide a healthy amount of cash back or points for purchases.